 The filename encoding used to translate Unicode names into the platform’s filenames varies by platform.

-Python supports integers whose size is limited only by the memory available.
-Extensive arithmetic using integers larger than the largest integer supported in the language used to implement Python will degrade performance.
+Python supports integers whose size is limited only by the memory available on the platform.
+Extensive arithmetic using integers larger than the largest integer supported on the platform used to implement Python will degrade performance.

 The type of garbage collection algorithm used, such as “reference counting” or “mark and sweep”, is implementation-defined.
 Depending upon the algorithm used, additional programmer action is required to prevent memory leakage.